soulwing/s2ks/README.md

 you get _better_ protection for your stored keys; certainly much better than simply having the password in an ordinary file on the host filesystem.

-We can provide _much better_ protection for stored keys using a _key management service_ (KMS), as shown in the following example.
+However, we can provide _much better_ protection for stored keys using a _key management service_ (KMS), as shown in the following example.

 #### Get a MutableKeyStorage that stores keys using AWS KMS and S3

 This example stores keys in an S3 bucket associated with an Amazon Web Services account.
-For each stored key, the KMS service is used to generate a unique encryption key using one of your configured master keys.
-In order to do this the running demo needs to have access to a KMS _customer master key (CMK)_ and needs permission to store and retrieve files in an S3 bucket.
+For each key that you store using `MutableKeyStorage`, the AWS KMS service is used to generate a unique encryption key using a designated _customer master key (CMK)_.

+In order to do this in our example, we'll need to have access to a KMS customer master key and permission to store and retrieve files in an S3 bucket.

 > For the purpose of this demo, we'll assume you'll be using an IAM user with
 > an access key and secret to access the master key and the S3 bucket.
 However,
 > when running applications on AWS EC2 machines or in the Elastic Container
 > Service (ECS), you should use an IAM role assigned to your EC2 machine
-> instances or as an ECS Service Task Role.
-This ensures that only your running
+> instances or assigned as an ECS Service Task Role.
+This ensures that only your
-> application can access the master key and S3 bucket, without requiring you
+> running application can access the master key and S3 bucket, without requiring
-> to manage IAM access keys and secrets.
+> you to manage IAM access keys and secrets.
 See the AWS documentation on using
 > IAM roles for these purposes.

 In order to run this example, you'll first need to do the following in your AWS